 You must keep your garden tidy by cutting the lawn and trimming any hedges.
-If the garden is overgrown and there is no good reason why you cannot do it, the Council can take action against your tenancy.
+If the garden is overgrown and there is no good reason why you can't do it, we can take action against your tenancy.

-Help may be available for the elderly and disabled, please ask your Housing Officer or via your Scheme Manager for more information.
+Help may be available for the elderly and disabled.
+Ask your Housing Officer or your Scheme Manager for more information.

 Flats, maisonettes and sheltered accommodation